Unified Development Ordinance

 2. Maximum building height: 2½ stories.

-2. Cameron Park Neighborhood
+2. Forest Park Neighborhood

 1. Core Area